ibm-cloud-docs/power-iaas/global-replication-service.md

     2. [Delete the auxiliary volume](#del-aux-vol)

-If you do not delete the auxiliary volume from the secondary site, an out-of-band periodic check that occurs every 24 hours sets the auxiliary volume to the `ERROR` state.
-You cannot use the auxiliary volume when it is in the `ERROR` state and the only operation that you can perform is to delete the volume.
+If you do not delete the auxiliary volume from the secondary location, an out-of-band periodic check that occurs every 24 hours sets the auxiliary volume to the `ERROR` state.
+You cannot use the auxiliary volume when it is in the `ERROR` state.
+You can only delete the volume.
 {: note}